Department of Exercise and Sport Science

 Master of Arts

-The Exercise and Sport Science graduate program offers a master of arts degree in three areas of specialization: athletic training, exercise physiology, and sport administration.
+The Exercise and Sport Science graduate program offers a master of arts degree in Exercise and Sport Science.
+There are three areas of specialization: athletic training, exercise physiology, and sport administration from which each applicant must choose only one when applying.
 The minimum number of credit hours required for the degree varies, depending on the area of specialization.
 Specific courses required are determined by the faculty in each area of specialization.
 In addition to course requirements, all students in all three areas must pass a written comprehensive examination, complete a thesis, and successfully defend the thesis in a final oral examination on the thesis.

 Go to www.unc.edu/depts/exercise/exercise_physiology/index.htm for additional information.

 The mission of the sport administration specialization is "Integrating theory and practice to prepare graduate students for leadership positions in intercollegiate athletics."
-Based upon a metadiscrete experiential learning model, the sport-administration cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
-These real-world experiences begin immediately upon arrival on campus.
-During their first year, students are provided challenging coursework in economics/finance of college sport, legal issues in intercollegiate athletics, college sport marketing, organizational dynamics and management, National Collegiate Athletic Association (NCAA) governance and compliance, and college-sport facility and event management.
-In addition, students engage in extensive hands-on University of North Carolina Athletic Department event-operations experiences, and have the option of working with UNC Sport-Administration undergraduate students in planning, organizing and managing the annual College Sport Research Institute’s (CSRI) Conference on College Sport.
-To insure students are well prepared for their second-year thesis project, students also take directed course work in research design and statistics during the spring semester of their first year.
-During the second year, students complete a full-time, one-year internship in a functional area within the UNC Athletic Department and conduct a rigorous quantitative or qualitative-based research project that culminates in the production of a manuscript suitable for submission to a peer-reviewed academic journal.
-In addition to completing the internship and thesis project, all sport-administration students submit a research abstract for review and inclusion in the CSRI conference program.
-UNC sport-administration graduate students consistently present their research findings at regional and national conferences.
-Thirty-two hours of graduate course work are required.
+Based upon an innovative two year learning experience, the sport-administration cohort, comprised of a highly select and diverse group of students from across the United States, engages in both formal course work and intense practical experiences designed to prepare them for a college-sport administration career.
+During their first year, students are provided challenging coursework in administration, economics/finance, legal issues, sport marketing, governance and compliance, research methods/statistical analyses, and sport facility and event management.
+In addition, students engage in extensive "hands-on" event-operations experiences with the University of North Carolina (UNC) Athletic Department.
+During the second year, students complete a full-time, one-year internship in a functional area within the UNC Athletic Department and conduct a rigorous quantitative or qualitative-based research project.
+Thirty-two hours of graduate coursework are required.

 Law and Sport Administration Dual Degree Program (J.D./M.A.)

 The dual degree program provides an opportunity for students who are interested in both law and sport administration to earn both degrees over four years of study.
 Students benefit from a respected law curriculum, combined with a sport administration curriculum with a unique focus on intercollegiate athletics.
 There is a growing market in college athletics for professionals with both degrees.
-Graduates of the dual degree program are likely to work in athletic compliance and enforcement at a university, conference office, or national governing body such as the National Collegiate Athletic Association (NCAA).
+Graduates of the dual degree program may work in athletic compliance and enforcement at a university, conference office, or national governing body such as the National Collegiate Athletic Association (NCAA).
 Legal positions in athletic departments, fundraising and development, and at law firms that represent colleges and conferences are also likely.
 Students must be currently enrolled in their second year at the UNC–Chapel Hill School of Law to apply for the Law/EXSS dual degree program.
-Students must apply and be accepted by both the School of Law and the Department of Exercise and Sport Science, and will be responsible for paying tuition and fees separately to each program.
+Students will be responsible for paying tuition and fees separately to both the Law School & Graduate School.
 The M.A. in exercise and sport science must be completed prior to or simultaneously with completion of the J.D.

 * Departmental Requirements – All Areas of Specialization

-In addition to specialization course requirements, two classes in statistics and research methods (EXSS 700, 705) and a thesis (EXSS 993) are required of all graduate students in the Department of Exercise and Sport Science.
+In addition to specialization course requirements, two classes in statistics and research methods (EXSS 700, 705), a comprehensive written examination on all coursework, and a thesis (EXSS 993) are required of all graduate students in the Department of Exercise and Sport Science.

-The master’s degree programs in exercise and sport science are open to individuals from differing backgrounds.
+The master's degree programs in exercise and sport science are open to individuals from differing backgrounds.
 However, the majority of past entrants into the program have earned undergraduate degrees in exercise science, kinesiology, physical education, or recreation/leisure studies.
-The department offers only fall admission.
-The department does not admit non-degree-seeking students.
+The department offers admission to the fall semester only, and does not admit non-degree-seeking students.
 Candidates should check with the department for admission information pertaining to their specific area of specialization.

 Go to www.unc.edu/depts/exercise or gradschool.unc.edu/admissions/ for additional information.

-An interdisciplinary doctoral program in human movement science is offered with the cooperative effort of the following departments at UNC–Chapel Hill: Allied Health Sciences—Division of Physical Therapy; Exercise and Sport Science; Biomedical Engineering; Physical Medicine and Rehabilitation; Orthopedics; and the Program on Aging.
+An interdisciplinary doctoral program in Human Movement Science is offered with the cooperative effort of the following departments at UNC–Chapel Hill: Allied Health SciencesóDivision of Physical Therapy; Exercise and Sport Science; Biomedical Engineering; Physical Medicine and Rehabilitation; Orthopedics; and the Program on Aging.

 This curriculum is designed to provide students an opportunity for doctoral study in areas that will increase knowledge of human movement performance.
 The program focuses on contributing to the scientific basis of human movement, developing theory and methods for maintaining health, preventing disability, and improving movement ability.
 Areas of concentration include 1) biomechanics of human movement, 2) physiology of human movement and 3) neuromuscular control of human movement.